Pteratato/Ratcliff_Village/Ratcliff_Village_02.md

 At one time, the Guardians wrongly believed that surreal instincts might call the wolf.

 Not so for Akasha, no matter how brutal the sessions.
 And since a shift never occurred, two thin scars remained on either side of her lower spine.
 The torture had been administered under the surface to produce the maximum amount of pain with the least damage.
 Their mother, if anything, was prudent.
-Ginny would not have threatened her daughter’s beauty.
+Kihanna would not have threatened her daughter’s beauty.
 Beauty had value.
 Sanity, not so much.

 Akasha looked up, and then frowned.
-“You thinking of Ginny?”
+“You thinking of Kihanna?”

 Jeremy forced a smile.
 “Do you read minds now, too?”